Day 1 - UK - Rome, Italy

 We return to Italy to visit Urbino, the birthplace of Raphael.
 Our tour includes the modest house where he lived until he was 14, Palazzo Ducale, Italy’s most beautiful Renaissance palace, and the magnificent Duomo which houses several important artworks including a painting of the Last Supper by Federico Barocci.
 Afterwards, enjoy some free time to explore before returning to the ship.

 Day 12 - Venice (overnight)

 Disembark and begin our journey to beautiful Lake Garda.
 En route we stop in Verona for a short visit to this city best known for its associations with Shakespeare’s ‘Romeo and Juliet’.
-Continuing to serene Lake Garda we arrive at the Hotel Acquaviva del Garda (4T) in Rivoltella, where we stay for three nights.
+Continuing to serene Lake Garda we stay for three nights at the Hotel Acquaviva del Garda (4T) or in lake-view rooms at the Hotel Savoy Palace (4T).